Immigrate to Canada through the

 Opportunities for Family Sponsorship: Permanent residents under the CEC can sponsor eligible family members for Canadian immigration, promoting family reunification.

-Eligibility requirements for Canadian Experience Class
+Minimum Eligibility Requirements for the Canadian Experience Class

 -